yumaikas/onion/README.md

 # onion

-A Stack language compiled to lua
+A Stack language compiled to lua.
+Aims to be like forth

 ## Usage